Phrey001/dataquest_projects/README.md

   - Practiced applying a variety of pandas methods to explore and understand a data set on car listings
 - Example python skills used:
   - Boolean indexing with NumPy
+    - Egs.
+Used NumPy's arrays of Boolean to filter select dataframe rows
   - Exploring data with Pandas/NumPy, Egs.
     - Import and load csv file with Pandas to create a dataframe for further work
     - Exploratory functions